Black Cat (Marvel Comics): Spider-Man Loves Mary Jane

 An alternate universe version of Felicia Hardy appears in Spider-Man Loves Mary Jane.

+Superman/Spider-Man

+An alternate universe version of Felicia Hardy from a 1960s-era universe inhabited by the heroes of both the Marvel and DC Universes appears in Superman/Spider-Man.
+This version is dating Peter Parker at the same time as Mary Jane Watson, with the trio going out on a date together.

 Supernaturals

 An alternate universe version of Felicia Hardy appears in Supernaturals.
 This version is a member of a team led by Brother Voodoo with enchanted vocal abilities that allow her to alter the outcomes of events by speaking certain phrases aloud.

 Ultimate Marvel

 Ultimate Black Cat on the cover to Ultimate Spider-Man #152 (January 2011).
 Art by Jeff Scott Campbell.

-An alternate universe version riant of Felicia Hardy from Earth-1610 appears in the Ultimate Marvel imprint.
+An alternate universe version of Felicia Hardy from Earth-1610 appears in the Ultimate Marvel imprint.
 This version seeks revenge against Wilson Fisk / Kingpin for killing her father.
 Additionally, she has brown hair and wears a white wig as part of her costume.

 Ultimate Universe

-An alternate universe version of Felicia Hardy as a second-generation Black Cat II from Earth-6160 appears in Ultimate Spider-Man (vol. 3).
-This version is a teenager who possesses black wavy hair.
-After her father Walter Hardy is injured while fighting the Green Goblin and Spider-Man, he passes the mantle of Black Cat and his place in Wilson Fisk's Sinister Six to her.
-Felicia would later attempt to seek revenge on Spider-Man for her father, only to encounter and bond with Spider-Man's son Richard Parker.
+An alternate universe version of Felicia Hardy from Earth-6160 appears in Ultimate Spider-Man (vol. 3).
+This version is Felicia Hardy Jr., a teenager who possesses black wavy hair.
+After her father Walter Hardy / Black Cat is injured while fighting the Green Goblin and Spider-Man, he passes the mantle of Black Cat and his place in Wilson Fisk's Sinister Six to her.
+Felicia would later attempt to seek revenge on Spider-Man for her father, only to encounter and bond with Spider-Man's son Richard Parker, with whom she forms a romance.